SamuelSwartzberg/flashcardifying_text_temp/math.md

-an element ⟮being within a shape⟯ indicates that ⟮it is an element of the relevant set ⟯ ergo an element ⟮being within an overlap⟯ indicates that ⟮it is in both sets⟯. if an area of overlap ⟮has no elements⟯, it is often ⟮blacked-out⟯. instead of placing elements, venn diagrams instead can be used to indicated WFF (TODO check if this is the right term) by highlighting the areas which fall under it.
+an element ⟮being within a shape⟯ indicates that ⟮it is an element of the relevant set ⟯ ergo an element ⟮being within an overlap⟯ indicates that ⟮it is in both sets⟯. if an area of overlap ⟮has no elements⟯, it is often ⟮blacked-out⟯. instead of placing elements, venn diagrams instead can be used to indicate ⟮＿propositional formulae＿⟯ by ⟮highlighting the areas which fall under it⟯.

 #### types of sets